rptb1/dnd-srd-sphinx/source/spellcasting.rst

 feet of a hostile creature that can see you and that isn't :ref:`incapacitated`.

-.. sidebar:: The Schools of Magic
+.. topic:: The Schools of Magic

   .. index:: ! school of magic
      double: magic; school